The Life-Empowering Benefits of Turning Your Brain Off

 I just did what I had to do and kept it moving.

-This indifference was baffling to many people as I would not react to situations as most people expected.
+This indifference was baffling to many people, as I would not react to situations as most people expected.

-This lead many people to believe I did not work hard and was lazy.
+This led many people to believe I did not work hard and was lazy.
 As a result, I found that odd because I was up and working out in the gym at 5:30 in the morning almost every morning while they slept.

-I worked two jobs and was enrolled in school but I never bost or complained about how much I was doing.
-As a result, I just always did what needed to be done and the social norm is to complain or boast about work and the lack of free time.
+Buy me a coffeeI worked two jobs and was enrolled in school, but I never bothered or complained about how much I was doing.
+As a result, I just always did what needed to be done, and the social norm is to complain or boast about work and the lack of free time.

 I believe this type of social behavior towards work and rest has led to a misunderstanding and abuse of the brain’s physical requirements for optimal health and performance.